adhkr81/intersection-observer/README.md

 If `data-animated` is set to `true` but there is no valid configuration for the `data-animation` attribute, no intersection observer should be created for that element.

-- Animation states should only be applied to children with corresponding `childClass`
+- Animation states should only be applied to children with corresponding `child_class` css class

-Animation styles should not be applied to children that do not have the class that corresponds to the `childClass` key in the animation config.
+Animation styles should not be applied to children that do not have the class that corresponds to the `child_class` key in the animation config.